GluuFederation/docs-ce-prod/3.1.2/source/upgrade/index.md

 ### Latest .war files

-The latest release of .war files can be downloaded from the following locations:
+The latest release of .war files can be downloaded from locations provided below.
+Select the subdirectory corresponding to version of your package.

+!!!
+Note
+    Subdirectories marked as "-SNAPSHOT" are not safe for general public's use and should be avoided unless you were specifically instructed by Gluu stuff to use one.

 - [oxTrust](https://ox.gluu.org/maven/org/xdi/oxtrust-server/)
 - [oxAuth](https://ox.gluu.org/maven/org/xdi/oxauth-server/)